 Do you refinance loans or borrowers that were previously stressed?

 Yes.
 In such cases, we will want to satisfy ourselves that the borrower or promoter acted reasonably with incumbent lenders, and that the proposal under consideration is reflective of a clear path to finalisation or significant resolution of any legacy issues.

 We run credit checks on all proposals.
 Cases involving a stressed credit track record of the borrower or promoter require the fullest disclosure early in the process and we will terminate any proposal where we consider we have not had full disclosure.

 Finance Ireland Ltd is a privately owned financial services Group.
-We have businesses that specialise in Commercial Property Lending, Motor Finance, Finance & Leasing (incorporating Hire Purchase, Contract Hire, Vehicle & LCV leasing, Short-term Car Rental), and Agri Finance.
+We have businesses that specialise in Commercial Property Lending, Motor Finance, Residential Mortgage Lending, Finance & Leasing (incorporating Hire Purchase, Contract Hire, Vehicle & LCV leasing, Short-term Car Rental), and Agri Finance.